mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

   implementation.

 A congestion controller MUST expose a `target_bitrate` to which the encoder should be configured to fully utilize the available bandwidth.

-Additionally, the congestion controller may provide a pacing mechanism.
+It is assumed that the congestion controller provides a pacing mechanism to determine when a packet can be send and to avoid bursts.
+All of the currently proposed congestion control algorithms for real-time communications provide such a pacing mechanism.
+The use of congestion controllers which don't provide a pacing mechanism is out of scope of this document.

 ## Codec Interface {#encoder-interface}